PaulHex6/CrewAI-Youtube-AI-Agents/README.md

 # Podcast_summarizer_Agents

-This project summarizes a whole podcast from YouTube.
-Simply input the YouTube podcast URL, and the Crew handles the rest, summarizing the content seamlessly.
+This project analyzes a YouTube video podcast and provides a summarized version of the content.
+Simply input the YouTube URL, and the CrewAI agents handles the rest.

+#### Setup

+Before running the application, add your API keys in a `.env` file.

 #### Install the packages:
 ```bash